Scaling laws for the sensitivity enhancement of non-Gaussian spin states

 \textit{Ballistic dephasing.---}We first focus on the case of a time-independent, random dephasing process.
-This process is governed by the evolution of the Hamiltonian $\hat{H}=\hbar \chi (S_z^2 + D \hat{S}_z)$, where a phase rotation of constant strength $D$ has been added to the one-axis-twisting Hamiltonian.
+This process is governed by the evolution of the Hamiltonian $\hat{H}=\hbar \chi (\hat{S}_z^2 + D \hat{S}_z)$, where a phase rotation of constant strength $D$ has been added to the one-axis-twisting Hamiltonian.
 We assume that $D$, which fluctuates from one experimental realization to the next, is a Gaussian random variable with $\langle D\rangle=0$ and variance $\langle D^2 \rangle = \epsilon N^\gamma$, with $0 \leq \gamma \leq 1$.
-Starting from the spin-coherent state $|\psi_0\rangle$, the spin moments under this noise process can be determined analytically, showing that in the limit $N\gg 1$, the noise in the relevant spin observable increases as $\frac{(\Delta \hat{S}_y)^2}{N/4}\simeq 1+2\epsilon N^{1+\gamma}(\chi t)^2+\mathcal{O}(\chi t)^4$.
+Starting from the spin-coherent state $|\psi_0\rangle$ and considering the MAI scheme with two nonlinear evolutions of duration $t$, the spin moments under this noise process can be determined analytically, showing that in the limit $N\gg 1$, the noise in the relevant spin observable increases as $\frac{(\Delta \hat{S}_y)^2}{N/4}\simeq 1+4\epsilon N^{1+\gamma}(\chi t)^2+\mathcal{O}(\chi t)^4$.
 The characteristic quadratic increase of the variance over time reveals the ballistic nature of this dephasing process.
 By including the effect of ballistic dephasing in our optimization of the quantum gain, we observe that the scaling law~(\ref{MAIopt}) is modified to

-The scaling with $N$ now depends on the precise interplay of the evolution time and the noise via $\gamma$ and $\alpha$, see Fig.~\ref{scaling}~(b).
+The scaling with $N$ now depends on the precise interplay of the evolution time and the noise via $\alpha$ and $\gamma$, see Fig.~\ref{scaling}~(b).
 We observe an abrupt change of the scaling law at the critical value of

 For times shorter than this critical value, $\alpha>\alpha_c$, we obtain

 i.e., the scaling~(\ref{MAIopt}) of the ideal, noiseless evolution is preserved.
 For longer times, $\alpha < \alpha_c$, however, the quantum gain